interchainio/delegation/delegations/1-gos/README.md

 Note you must first run `dep ensure` once to fetch the dependencies, and you must have a locally running and synced `gaiad` node.

+## Disclaimer

+The ICF reserves the right to change its delegations at any time.
+It may withdraw delegations from some or all Game of Stakes winners and/or redelegate to specific validators at any point in time without any reason.
+Further, no validator may assert any claims against the ICF to delegate ATOMs to them.
+The ICF is under no obligation to delegate its ATOMs.

+This document is for information purposes only with regards to the ICF's intention and is not binding in any way.